joj-macho/joj-macho.github.io/tutorials/python/python-functions.md

 my_function = 1
 my_function()

-# Output
+# Output:
-TypeError: 'int' object is not callable
+# TypeError: 'int' object is not callable
 {% endhighlight %}

 Observe that a function named `my_function` is defined, but then its name is assigned the value `1`.
 When attempting to call `my_function()`, Python raises a `TypeError` because the function name now refers to an integer, not a callable function.
 This can be resolved by using distinct names for functions and variables to prevent confusion and errors.